WATTx/code-challenges/swe-challenge.md

 }
 ```

 Receiving this message should indicate that Sensor 1 reads 25.3C for the area of the room where it has been installed.

 ### Output

-You will need to send the valve value to the topic `/actuators/room-1` in the json format:
+You will need to send the valve openness value to the topic `/actuators/room-1` in the json format:

 ```json
 {